sfera-labs/strato-pi-max/cm5-sd-config.md

-# Compute Module 5 SD card compatibility
+# Compute Module 5 SD Card Compatibility

 The Compute Module 5 features a high-speed SD interface, which may cause compatibility issues with SD cards that support these speeds when connected through Srato Pi Max XL's SD matrix.